NOAA-OWP/DMOD/python/gui/README.md

 Herein is the source for a simple web based frontend based largely on existing code provided by Chris Tubbs.

-Within _MaaS/cbv/EditView.py_ is a class named `PostFormJobRequestClient` that implements `MaasRequestClient` and serves as the client for communicating with the request service.
+Within _MaaS/cbv/EditView.py_ is a class named `PostFormRequestClient` that implements `MaasRequestClient` and serves as the client for communicating with the request service.
 It is used by the `EditView` class, which currently is the main view for the webapp.

 # Distribution Differences